 Established in 2003, Berlinale Talents is the festival’s talent development programme for the world’s top 200 emerging filmmakers, drama series creators and key players of the cinema industry.
 It consists of a creative Summit with talks and films; Talents Labs with workshops and mentorship tailored to specific disciplines; and a Think-Tank with numerous networking events.
 Berlinale Talents is not a "school" for those taking their very first steps in the industry.
 Rather, our participants are working professionals, and our experts and mentors see them as equals.
 During six packed days, you'll come into contact with hundreds of new ideas and numerous like-minded people.
 For many participants, Berlinale Talents is a life-changing experience - and for everybody, it represents the beginning of a long-lasting relationship with the Berlinale.

-The project development labs are composed of two steps: the group meetings and individual mentorship sessions take place online prior to the festival period, over the course of around four busy days in late January.
+The project development labs are composed of two steps: the group meetings and individual mentorship sessions take place online prior to the festival period, in late January.
 During the Berlinale, the lab participants also attend the Berlinale Talents Summit and present their projects at the European Film Market.

 Since networking is a key component of Berlinale Talents in general, all other participants will also begin to get to know each other in January during some shorter online encounters.